Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-Payroll service providers are companies that offer payroll processing, tax filing, and other related services to businesses.
-Using a payroll service provider can help businesses save time and resources by automating administrative tasks, such as calculating compensation, withholding taxes and deductions, preparing checks or direct deposits, and filing federal, state, and local taxes.
+Payroll service providers support business owners by handling payroll processing, tax filing, and other related services.
+Using a payroll service provider can help you save time and resources by automating administrative tasks, such as calculating compensation, withholding taxes and deductions, preparing checks or direct deposits, and filing federal, state, and local taxes.

 What Do Payroll Service Providers Do?

-Payroll service providers can take the guesswork out of the payroll process by managing assigned payroll tasks.
-While the business owner or internal payroll person will need to provide employee information, the best payroll services often handle the heavy lifting associated with calculating, verifying, and organizing payroll each period.
+Payroll service providers take the guesswork out of the payroll process by managing essential payroll tasks for small, medium-sized, and large businesses.
+While the business owner or internal payroll person must provide employee information, the best payroll services handle the heavy lifting associated with calculating, verifying, and organizing payroll each period.

 The exact services can vary from provider to provider, but typically, third-party payroll services will handle:

-• Automation of deductions for 401(k) contributions or insurance premiums.
+• Automating deductions for 401(k) contributions or insurance premiums

-• Online access to employee records and payroll documents.
+• Providing online access to employee records and payroll documents

-• Creation and printing checks for manual signature or electronic signature release.
+• Creating and printing checks for manual signature or electronic signature release

 Understanding Different Types of Payroll Services

-Finding and choosing the best payroll provider may take some time and effort, but the payoff is worth it.
-Payroll providers operate under different models, so it's important not only to identify the best service provider for your business, but also the best service model.
-So, what is the best payroll service for your specific needs?
-Here's a snapshot of three distinct types of payroll systems most businesses typically choose from:
+Finding and choosing the best payroll provider takes time and effort, but the payoff is worth it.
+Payroll providers operate under different models, so it's essential not only to identify the best provider for your business but also the best service model.
+Here's a snapshot of three distinct types of payroll systems to help you find the best payroll service for your specific needs:

 Professional Employer Organization (PEO)

-A PEO allows companies to outsource key human resource functions like payroll and benefits.
-PEOs also provide guidance designed to assist small and mid-size companies in maintaining compliance with federal and state employment laws.
-Working with the right PEO can help business owners and their management teams stay focused on the business.
+A PEO allows companies to outsource key human resource functions like payroll and benefits administration.
+PEOs may also provide guidance to assist small and mid-size companies in maintaining compliance with federal and state employment laws.
+Working with the right PEO can give business owners and their management teams more time and flexibility to stay focused on the business rather than managing back-office administration.

-Generally speaking, a PEO assumes responsibility for payment of a business' employment taxes, the filing of tax returns, and ensuring that proper deposits and payments for taxes are made on a timely basis.
-For time- and energy-strapped employers, working with a PEO can free up a considerable amount of company resources that would otherwise be spent on payroll and other required, but time-consuming tasks.
+Generally speaking, a PEO assumes responsibility for the payment of a business' employment taxes, files tax returns, and ensures that proper tax deposits and payments are made on a timely basis.
+For time- and energy-strapped employers, working with a PEO can free up a considerable amount of company resources that would otherwise be spent on payroll and HR tasks.

 Payroll Service Providers (PSPs)